Russia is one of those countries which every foreigner has an opinion about.

 It’s hard, and it’s particularly hard for Mama, who loves the place, to think of any down side to this, aside from the ever-present tension between public spending on the cosmetic upkeep of a city versus pumping extra cash into the welfare and social support system.
 At least VDNH (VDNKh) is a space that can be enjoyed by all.

-This fountain, for example, which is portraying the glorious harmony in which all Soviet peoples lived may not be terribly accurate, but it’s not as if it isn’t something to aspire to.
+This fountain, for example, which is portraying the gold-covered harmony in which all Soviet peoples lived may not be terribly accurate, but it’s not as if it isn’t something that should be true.

 There are undoubtedly some difficult corners – Mama finds the statues to the children who denounced their parents for unSoviet behaviour disturbing round what used to be the pavilion celebrating children and childhood – but broadly speaking it is good to have a vision of humanity to aspire to sometimes, as well as reminders of when we have failed to live up to that.